gdw-workshop/2019_GDW_Workshop/exercises/command-line-tutorial.md

 Is the `Practice` directory still there?
 ### Note:  When it is deleted, it is gone for good.
 It is not in the trash or Recycle bin.

+## Test time!
+Now, on your own I want you to:
+1. Create a directory in your Desktop called "GDW_2019_PRACTICE"
+2. Make a file called "sequences.fasta"
+3. Write the sequence "ATGCGT" to the file "sequences.fasta"
+4. Record the file size in bytes.

+___What's your answer?___

+---

 ### Great job with the tutorial!
 Now everyone is a seasoned computer wizard!
 Below are some extra tips, commands to check out, and links to additional resources to examine in your free time!